How To Heal From Sexual Abuse With EFT Tapping

 Abuse of any kind must be frowned upon but what we witness is exactly the opposite of what we advocate for.
 Survivors of sexual abuse struggle to voice their stories and are gradually consumed by guilt and shame.

-There is still a lot that has to be done before sexual assault and abuse become a thing of the past, from improvements in federal laws to true protection for survivors who speak up and suffer from it.
+There is still a long way to go before sexual assault and abuse become a thing of the past, from strengthening laws to ensuring genuine protection for survivors who speak up and face the consequences.

 EFT is one such mode through which the trauma can be tackled to render some relief.

-I hope this article helped you realise that overcoming the trauma from sexual abuse is possible, even if it takes some time.
+I hope this article reminded you that healing from the trauma of sexual abuse is possible, even if it takes time.

 Love,